 Deborah is a long-term supporter of the charity and was co-opted to the Board in 2016.
 She is a highly experienced education professional favouring creative, accessible and hands-on approaches to learning.
 Deborah began her teaching career in North India and has over two decades of experience in Education, including Head of Department roles in prominent schools across a variety of sectors in the UK, India and Egypt.
 She brings deep understanding and insights into children and learning to the Board and is a founding member of Paper Boat's Strategic Education Community.
 Deborah has been a Board Trustee at Paper Boat since 2017, and is also a founding member of Paper Boat's Strategic Education Community.

 Tom is a PhD candidate and undergraduate teacher in the Department of History at the London School of Economics.
 His doctoral research is concerned with the history of youth during the late colonial and early post colonial period and he has spent the last twelve months as a visiting research scholar at Columbia University in New York and prior to that at Jawaharlal Nehru University in New Delhi.
 Prior to commencing his PhD research, Tom worked as a Parliamentary Assistant in Westminster and as a teaching assistant in Delhi for the British Council.
-Tom was co-opted onto the board in February 2020.
+Tom has been on the board since February 2020.

 Kemal has 21 years’ experience in the international development and voluntary sector.
 Since 1999 he has worked for a number of non-profits and development organisations from the very large (Christian Aid) to the very small (Village Aid and Paper Boat).
 This has included 10 years’ experience in programme management (across Africa, Latin America and Asia) and five years at Director level.
 Kemal has a deep interest in, and has pursued a career that has enabled him to challenge, exclusion and inequality in multiple forms.
 He has a broad set of skills that have enabled him to facilitate growth and change in diverse cultural contexts with experience in strategy development for organisational transformation, project research and design, programme management and partnership development.
 He has helped to secure over £1,000,000 funding for, and led on, transformative programmes in education, conflict mediation, sustainable natural resource usage and disability rights.
 Kemal holds a degree in Social and Political Sciences from Cambridge University and a PhD exploring educational exclusion and caste discrimination from Canterbury Christ Church University.